-WHEN THERE ISN'T A CONNECTION
+C WHEN THERE ISN'T A CONNECTION

 Sometimes coaching is about the chemistry (or lack thereof) between the Coach and the young person.
 After the 90-day period, the Supervisor should have a conversation with the Coach and the young person, separately, about how it's going.

-Some signs of potential lack of a connection between a young person and a Coach are if the young person is difficult to reach, non-responsive, not showing up, or not following through.
+Some signs of potential lack of a connection between a young person and a Coach are if the young person is difficult to reach, nonresponsive, not showing up, or not following through.

-During the meeting with the young person, the Supervisor should let them know that if they want, they can request another Coach.
+During the meeting with the young person, the Supervisor should let them know that if they want, they can request another Coach (if the agency has multiple Coaches).
 The Supervisor should reiterate that the program is there for them no matter what, and that young person knows what is best for them, including if they want to switch Coaches.

 This is critical, as many young people have gone from home to home with no input; empowering the young person to make this decision is important.
 However, it should be done in a very delicate manner - it may be the case that the young person likes his/her Coach but is still warming up to them.
 The Supervisor should not make the young person feel like the Coach no longer wants to coach them.

 If the young person wants to try out another Coach, the Supervisor should try to re-assign a Coach, if possible, based on the young person's interests and personality.
-The Supervisor can change the Coach assignment in the Online Platform, and the new Coach should ideally reach out within 1-2 days (and repeat the above steps).
+The Supervisor can change the Coach assignment in the Online Platform, and the new Coach should ideally reach out within five business days (and repeat the above steps).

-B. COACH'S ROLE IN INTERACTING WITH CASE PLANNERS
+B. COACH'S ROLE IN INTERACTING WITH MAAP & CLOSE TO HOME STAFF